-This complex and its surrounding neighborhood and square, all named after Bayezid II, was built between 1501 and 1507 on the grounds of the Forum Theodosius (Forum Tauri), which was flanked by the Roman Capitol.
-Situated on a hilltop between the Mese (the main route of the historic peninsula) and the former site of the old Ottoman palace (Saray-i Atik), the complex consists of a mosque (cami), madrasa (medrese), soup-kitchen (imaret), Quranic school (mekteb), caravanserai (kervansaray), baths (hamam) and two tombs (türbe).
+This complex and its surrounding neighborhood and square, all named after Ottoman sultan Bayezid II, was built between 1500/906 AH and 1505/911 AH on the grounds of the Forum Theodosius (Forum Tauri) in Istanbul.
+This had been the original site of the Roman capitol.
+Situated on a hilltop between the Mese (the main route of the historic peninsula) and the former site of the old Ottoman palace (Saray-i Atik), the complex consists of a mosque (cami), madrasa (medrese), soup-kitchen (imaret), Quranic school (mekteb), caravanserai (han), baths (hamam) and two tombs (türbe).
 The design is often attributed to head-architect Mimar Hayreddin, while some scholars have proposed a major role for lesser-known Yakupsah bin Sultansah.
-It is the second large Ottoman complex built in Istanbul after Fatih, and the third complex built by Bayezid II (1481-1512) after Amasya and Edirne, and was operated with the income of Pirinç Han in Bursa and a han, bedesten and baths in Salonica.
+It is the second large Ottoman complex built in Istanbul after Fatih, and the third complex built by Bayezid II (1481-1512) after Amasya and Edirne.
+It was operated with the income of Pirinç Han in Bursa and a han, bedesten and baths in Salonica.

 The buildings of the complex are placed without any apparent order on the large site, with no traces of an outer precinct wall.
-The soup-kitchen, caravanserai, Quranic School and the tombs are clustered around the mosque to the west, while the madrasa and the baths are separated out, positioned about 120 and 250 meters to the west of the mosque respectively.
-The mosque dome was partially rebuilt after the 1509 earthquake, and Mimar Sinan conducted repairs in 1573-74.
-The minarets were burnt separately in 1683 and 1764 and the dome was repaired again in 1754.
+The soup-kitchen, caravanserai, Quranic School and the tombs are clustered around the mosque to the west, while the madrasa and the baths are separated out, positioned about 120 and 250 meters to the west of the mosque, respectively.
+The mosque dome was partially rebuilt after the 1509/915 AH earthquake, and Mimar Sinan conducted repairs in 1573-1574/981 AH.
+The minarets were burnt separately in 1682-1683/1093 AH and 1746/1156 AH and the dome was repaired again in 1754.
 An inscription above the northeast courtyard entrance suggests that repairs were also conducted in 1767.
 A restoration is currently under way at the mosque, while the madrasa, baths and Quranic school were restored at different dates to house library and museums.

 Although the buildings have remained largely intact, changes in the layout of Beyazit Square throughout the nineteenth and twentieth centuries have transformed their context.
 Old photographs show that the east end of the square was an informal extension of the market neighborhood beyond the mosque, with tree-shaded cafes around the main courtyard entrance.
 The old Ottoman Palace to the northwest of the mosque was replaced with the large neo-classical campus of the Ministry of Defense in 1867, with a tree-lined road leading to its monumental gate passing between the mosque and the madrasa.
 The complex was cut off from the street when Yeniçeriler street was lowered in the mid 1950s, when the square was redesigned as a paved open plaza with multiple levels, and renamed Hürriyet (Liberty) Square.

 The mosque is oriented along the northwest-southeast axis and is preceded by a courtyard to the northwest.
-Three monumental portals, facing northwest, southeast and southwest, lead into the square open courtyard, which is enveloped by the domed arcade and the mosque portico.
-The ablution fountain at the center of the courtyard was renovated with a roof during the rule of Murad IV (1623-1640).
+Three monumental portals, facing northwest, southeast, and southwest, lead into the square open courtyard, which is enveloped by the domed arcade and the mosque portico.
+The ablution fountain at the center of the courtyard was renovated with a roof during the rule of Murad IV (1623-1640/1032-1049 AH).
 The courtyard arcade hosted an open bazaar each year during Ramadan until the 1920s.

 The prayer hall is entered through a muqarnas portal from a portico.
 It is the same size as the mosque courtyard and consists of a domed central space extended with two semi-domes along the qibla axis and side arcades covered with four small domes.
 The central dome, which measures 16.80 meters in diameter at a height of fourty-four meters, is carried on four colossal piers that are woven into the colonnade separating the side arcades from the main space.
 A sultan's lodge (hünkar mahfili) occupies the qibla end of the southwest arcade and is accessed primarily from the exterior.
 There is a muezzin's lodge (müezzin mahfili) adjoining the inner side of the western pier.
 The space is lit with twenty windows at the base of the dome and seven windows on each semi-dome, in addition to two tiers of windows on the walls.